 (6) the modification of an existing electric generating plant to increase efficiency, as long as the capacity of the plant is not increased more than ten percent or more than 100 megawatts, whichever is greater;

-(8) a large wind energy conversion system, as defined in section 216F.01, subdivision 2, or a solar energy generating large energy facility, as defined in section 216B.2421, subdivision 2, engaging in a repowering project that:
+(8) a large wind energy conversion system, as defined in section 216F.01, subdivision 2, or a solar energy generating system that is a large energy facility, as defined in section 216B.2421, subdivision 2, engaging in a repowering project that:

-(i) will not result in the facility exceeding the nameplate capacity under its most recent interconnection agreement; or
+(i) will not result in the system exceeding the nameplate capacity under its most recent interconnection agreement; or

 (b) For the purpose of this subdivision, "repowering project" means:

-(1) modifying a large wind energy conversion system or a solar energy generating large energy facility to increase its efficiency without increasing its nameplate capacity;
+(1) modifying a large wind energy conversion system or a solar energy generating system that is a large energy facility to increase its efficiency without increasing its nameplate capacity;

 (2) replacing turbines in a large wind energy conversion system without increasing the nameplate capacity of the system; or